-The overarching goal of the curriculum at Castle Mead Academy is to give all pupils access to the best which has been thought, said, written and created in every field of human endeavour.
+The overarching goal of the curriculum at Castle Mead Academy is to give all scholars access to the best which has been thought, said, written and created in every field of human endeavour.

-Castle Mead Academy has a full and well established PSHE programme which is delivered to all pupils by their own tutors as part of the tutor/PSHE programme.
+Castle Mead Academy has a full and well established PSHE programme which is delivered to all scholars by their own tutors as part of the tutor/PSHE programme.
 It is also delivered by outside providers who have specialisms in required areas.
-Pupils are therefore, prepared for their roles as citizens.
-All pupils receive careers advice and have the benefit of taking part in leadership activities as well as work related and enterprise opportunities.
+Scholars are therefore prepared for their roles as citizens.
+All scholars receive careers advice and have the benefit of taking part in leadership activities as well as work related and enterprise opportunities.

 Courses of study

-Year 7: English, Mathematics, Science, French, History, Geography, Religious Studies, Music, Art, ICT, Physical Education and PSHCE.
+Year 7: English (including Grammar), Mathematics, Science, French, History, Geography, Religious Education, Music, Art, Physical Education, Reading for Pleasure and PSHE.

 Physical Education includes a wide range of activities including, football, hockey, handball, cricket, netball, tennis, orienteering, health and fitness, gymnastics, basketball, badminton, volleyball, table tennis, dodgeball, athletics, rounders, softball.
-Also, dance is taught to all students at KS3.
+Also, dance is taught to scholars at KS3.

-Year 10 and 11: Pupils study English (Language and Literature), Mathematics, Science (Biology, Chemistry and Physics), a Modern Language, Religious Education and Physical Education.
-They may also choose additional subjects from a broad range including Spanish, Business Studies, Computing, Art, Photography, Drama, Dance, Music, Sport, Product Design, Textiles, Food and Nutrition.
+Year 10 and 11: Scholars study English (Language and Literature), Mathematics, Science (Biology, Chemistry and Physics), a Modern Language, Religious Education and Physical Education.
+They may also choose additional subjects from a broad range including Geography and/or History, Business Studies, Computing, Art, Photography, Drama, Dance, Music, Sport, Product Design, Textiles, Food and Nutrition.

 To discuss any of the subjects on our curriculum in more detail, please use this link for details of our Curriculum Leaders.